Staff

 Julie will complete a Master’s degree in Depth Psychology-Counseling from Pacifica Graduate Institute in March 2021.
 She is attending to her Substance Use Disorder Professional training certification while working as our Family Program Facilitator.
 Julie is a registered clinical hypnotherapist and level 2 KRI certified yoga teacher.
 Her experience includes trauma informed SUD protocol at multiple treatment levels, working with women in transition to housing, and peer respite advocacy in mental health.
 Julie brings a transpersonal perspective to substance use disorder treatment through certification in psychodrama and meditation.
 Julie’s personal experiences, education, and evidence-based research inform compassionate, individuation-oriented recovery focused upon emotional regulation through EFT (Emotional Freedom Technique) and breathwork.
 Julie is honored to attend to colleagues and guests at Olalla through a wholistic lens in facilitating progressive, systems-oriented excellence in substance use recovery.

-Buddy Bassett, SUDP
+Buddy Bassett, AA, SUDP

 Inpatient Counselor / IT Specialist